Craftsman CMCBL720M1 - 20V 350 CFM Cordless Brushless Blower

 The following charts are provided to give you an idea how the key specs of the Craftsman CMCBL720M1 compare with handheld leaf blowers of similar voltage (between 18 and 24V).

-- The Craftsman CMCBL720M1 tips the scales at 6.6 lbs (bare tool), making it one of the heavier cordless handheld blowers in the 18 to 24V range.
+- Among other cordless handheld blowers in the 18 to 24V range, the Craftsman CMCBL720M1 is on the heavier side for bare tool weight at 6.6 lbs.
 To enjoy the lowest possible weight in this category, you could have a look at the Worx WG543 which is only 2.3 lbs the bare tool.

-- Maxing out at 100 MPH at full power, this blower is on the lower end in terms of air speed for battery-operated handheld blowers between 18 and 24V.
+- The air speed of the Craftsman CMCBL720M1 maxes out at 100 MPH.
+While more than adequate for many jobs, its air speed is below average among other battery-operated handheld blowers between 18 and 24V.
 For the fastest air speed in this category, you may want to consider the Makita XBU07SM1, which can expell air at a velocity that can reach 143 MPH.

-- It has a maximum air volume output of 350 CFM (cubic feet per minute).
-With this output rating, the CMCBL720M1 is well within average in relation to similar cordless handheld blowers with a comparable voltage.
-If air volume is important to you, the Ryobi PBLLB01K, with 510 CFM, could be in your good books.
+- The Craftsman CMCBL720M1 boasts an airflow rate of 350 CFM (cubic feet per minute), which is standard for cordless handheld blowers with a comparable voltage.
+If air volume is important to you, the Dewalt DCBL724W1, with 550 CFM, could be in your good books.

 Price comparison

-As you can see from these interactive charts, when compared to other 18-24V cordless blowers, the Craftsman CMCBL720M1 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 18-24V cordless blowers, the Craftsman CMCBL720M1 is on the cheap side of the price range.

 The bottom line